Michael Brady (biomedical engineer): Research and career

+Arriving in Oxford in 1985, he established the Robotics Laboratory and recruited Andrew Blake, Andrew Zisserman, Stephen Cameron, Hugh Durrant-Whyte, Lionel Tarassenko, Alison Noble, and David Murray.

-Finishing a spell as head of engineering science (1989–84), Brady was awarded an EPSRC Senior Fellowship, during which he spent two year-long periods in the INRIA Laboratory headed by Nicholas Ayache.
-Brady had begun to switch from robotics to medical imaging, specifically breast cancer, in 1989, following the death of his mother-in-law Dr. Irene Friedlander from the disease.
-For the past 29 years he has worked with Ralph Highnam, first supervising Ralph's thesis, then co-authoring a monograph Mammographic Image Analysis, then co-founding Mirada Solutions Ltd and subsequently Volpara Health Technologies (ASX: VHT).
-Together, they developed an influential mathematical model of the fluence of X-rays through the female breast as a basis for analysis of mammographic images.
-This work was done in collaboration with Ralph Highnam and pioneered an entirely novel “physics-based” approach.
-This attracted the interest of Nico Karssemeijer and led to further collaborations and the company ScreenPoint bv co-founded by Mike and Nico.
+Brady had begun to switch from robotics to medical imaging, specifically breast cancer, in 1989, following the death of his mother-in-law from the disease.
+Since then, he has worked with Ralph Highnam, first supervising Ralph's thesis, then co-authoring a monograph Mammographic Image Analysis.

 Brady is the Interim President of the world's first Artificial Intelligence-based (AI) University: Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), in Abu Dhabi, United Arab Emirates.

 Brady's work in image analysis, specifically medical image analysis, has been wide-ranging and he has contributed algorithms for image segmentation, image registration and feature detection.
 With Timor Kadir and Andrew Zisserman he introduced the influential Kadir–Brady saliency detector at the European Conference on Computer Vision in 2004.
 During his research career, Brady has supervised students including Alison Noble, David Forsyth, and Demetri Terzopoulos.

 Outside of academia, Brady has been involved with numerous start-up companies in the field of medical imaging including Matakina and ScreenPoint (mammographic image analysis), Mirada Medical (medical image fusion) and Perspectum Diagnostics (magnetic resonance imaging of the liver) which he cofounded in 2012 with Dr Rajarshi Banerjee in Oxford, England.
+In 2015, he along with other 4 Oxford scientists co-founded Optellum, a British medical technology company that develops artificial intelligence (AI)-based clinical decision-support software for early lung cancer diagnosis and to support the detection, management and follow-up of incidental pulmonary nodules.

 Awards and honours

-Brady was elected a Fellow of the Royal Academy of Engineering (FREng) in 1992 and a Fellow of the Royal Society (FRS) in 1997.
+Brady was elected a Fellow of the Royal Academy of Engineering (FREng) in 1992.

+He was made a Fellow of the Royal Society (FRS) in 1997.
 His FRS certificate of election reads:

 Brady was knighted in the 2004 New Year Honours for services to engineering.
 He delivered the Turing Lecture in 2009.

 He was also awarded the Faraday Medal from the Institution of Electrical Engineers (IEE) in 2000, the Millennium Medal from the Institute of Electrical and Electronics Engineers (IEEE) in 2000.
 He was elected a Founding Fellow of the Association for the Advancement of Artificial Intelligence in 1990 and a Fellow of the Academy of Medical Sciences (FMedSci) in 2008.

-Brady was awarded Honorary Doctorates at the University of Essex (1996), University of Manchester (1998) the University of Southampton(1999) the University of Liverpool (1999), the Paul Sabatier University (Toulouse) (2000), Oxford Brookes University (2006), the University of York, and Changsha and Chongqing.
-In 2007 he was appointed a commissioner of the Royal Commission for the Exhibition of 1851.
+Brady was awarded Honorary Doctorates at the University of Essex (1996), University of Manchester (1998) the University of Southampton(1999) the University of Liverpool (1999), the Paul Sabatier University (Toulouse) (2000), Oxford Brookes University (2006), and the University of York, and Changsha and Chongqing.

+In 2007, he was appointed a commissioner of the Royal Commission for the Exhibition of 1851.